← Back to Main Documentation Architecture Index

 4. Database Operations: Use PostgreSQL for security/metadata, Neo4j for relationships

-5. Director Integration: Services receive enriched parameters from Director routing
+5. Gateway Integration: Services receive enriched parameters from Gateway routing

 Deployment Topology